Endometrial cancer: Hormones

 Most of the risk factors for endometrial cancer involve high levels of estrogens.
 An estimated 40% of cases are thought to be related to obesity.
 In obesity, the excess of adipose tissue increases conversion of androstenedione into estrone, an estrogen.
 Higher levels of estrone in the blood causes less or no ovulation and exposes the endometrium continuously to high levels of estrogens.
 Obesity also causes less estrogen to be removed from the blood.
 Polycystic ovary syndrome (PCOS), which also causes irregular or no ovulation, is associated with higher rates of endometrial cancer for the same reasons as obesity.
 Specifically, obesity, type II diabetes, and insulin resistance are risk factors for Type I endometrial cancer.
 Obesity increases the risk for endometrial cancer by 300–400%.

+Hormone replacement therapy is the most effective treatment for menopausal vasomotor and genitourinary symptoms, but its use in women with endometrial cancer is approached cautiously.
 Estrogen replacement therapy during menopause when not balanced (or "opposed") with progestin is another risk factor.
 Higher doses or longer periods of estrogen therapy have higher risks of endometrial cancer.
 Women of lower weight are at greater risk from unopposed estrogen.
 A longer period of fertility—either from an early first menstrual period or late menopause—is also a risk factor.
 Unopposed estrogen raises an individual's risk of endometrial cancer by 2–10 fold, depending on weight and length of therapy.
 In trans men who take testosterone and have not had a hysterectomy, the conversion of testosterone into estrogen via androstenedione may lead to a higher risk of endometrial cancer.
 Higher circulating testosterone levels in women have also been identified as an independent endometrial cancer risk factor.